isomerpages/mlaw-corp/news/press-releases/_posts/2024-07-24-post-Singapore and the Republic of Korea Sign Treaty on Mutual Legal Assistance in Criminal Matters.md

 5.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Prior to the ceremony, Minister Shanmugam and Minister Park also exchanged views on several topics, including other possible areas of cooperation.

 {:start="6"}
-6.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The two Ministers reaffirmed the Treaty’s role in enhancing the strong relationship between Singapore and the Republic of Korea, and looked forward to greater cooperation between both countries
+6.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The two Ministers reaffirmed the Treaty’s role in enhancing the strong relationship between Singapore and the Republic of Korea, and looked forward to greater cooperation between both countries.

 * * *